 History & Location

-Located just south of the PA Turnpike, the park & its trails are situated around a beautiful small lake.
-It was easy to find & the campground was easy to navigate once we arrived.
+Located just south of the PA Turnpike near Burnt Cabins, the park and its trails are situated around a beautiful small lake.
+It was easy to find, and the campground is easy to navigate.

 PRO TIP for the Campground

-While we had a great, pet-friendly spot across the road from a lake-view spot in Campground B with one of the cleanest shower houses I’ve ever been in, the starred RV sites below (180, 184 & 186) offer the best views & most privacy- and you can check their availability here.
+While we had a great, pet-friendly spot across the road from a lake-view spot with one of the cleanest shower houses I’ve ever seen, the starred RV sites below (180, 184 & 186) in Area B offer the best views & most privacy- and you can check their availability here.
 They each even have their own pathways to the Lakeside Trail that stretches around the entire lake!